The Birth Order Bias

 Why does society OK one truth and flash red at another?
 In other words, what decides the posted “speed limit” of society?
 If two scripts are equally true, you would think they’d cancel each other out, or two opposing teams would fight to the death trying to prove their side is right.
 There at least wouldn’t be a massive pile-on.
 It’s a big question.
 The simple answer is different truths carry different weights.
 Feedback loops adhere to power dynamics.

-Sacco’s tweet caused offense because of a power dynamic at play: she was speaking from the point of view of the privileged party.
+Sacco’s tweet caused offense because of a power dynamic at play: she was speaking from the point of view of the privileged party when another party’s survival was at stake.
 When you do that, you come across as ignorant and insensitive.
-She was putting herself above everyone else, and pointing out how she had it better, which makes her a sinner.
+She was putting herself above everyone else, and pointing out how she had it better, and was more likely to survive, which makes her a sinner.

 Ronson points out he once made a similar joke on Twitter that did not cause offense.
 He said he was once taken to a holding room in an airport because his name sounded very similar to that of a hitman on the run.
 In the holding room, there was a sign saying no cell phone use was allowed.
 Ronson tweeted “I’m sure they won’t mind me checking my text messages.
 After all, I am white.”
 A Twitter storm did not ensue.
 Why not?